QEMU: SerialICE

 SerialICE is a QEMU-based firmware debugging tool running system firmware inside of QEMU while accessing real hardware through a serial connection to a host system.
 This can be used as a cheap replacement for hardware in-circuit emulators (ICE).

 WinUAE

 WinUAE introduced support for the CyberStorm PPC and Blizzard 603e boards using the QEMU PPC core in version 3.0.0.

 Unicorn

 Unicorn is a CPU emulation framework based on QEMU's "TCG" CPU emulator.
 Unlike QEMU, Unicorn focuses on the CPU only: no emulation of any peripherals is provided and raw binary code (outside of the context of an executable file or a system image) can be run directly.
 Unicorn is thread-safe and has multiple bindings and instrumentation interfaces.

+Limbo x86 PC Emulator

+Limbo is an x86 and ARM64 QEMU-based virtual machine for Android.
+It is one of the few pieces of virtual machine software available for Android capable of emulating Microsoft Windows, although it was designed to emulate Linux and DOS.
+Unlike other QEMU-based emulators, it does not require users to type commands to use, instead having a user interface to set the virtual machine's settings.

+It is more popular in developing countries in Asia such as India, Malaysia, and Thailand on YouTube due to the high usage of the Android Operating System.
+Limbo was removed from the Google Play Store for unknown reasons between February 2019 and December 2020, though it can still be installed off the developer's website with an APK (Android Package) installation.
+Limbo tends to have issues regarding its audio quality and playback.
+No fixes have been found for these problems as of 2024.
+Overall, Limbo is less well-known than other virtual machine software, which leads to less available information regarding its troubleshooting.

+It is required to install an application known as "Hacker's Keyboard" to use many keyboard functions that a basic Android keyboard cannot do in Limbo x86, such as the Ctrl, Alt, Del, and function keys.
+It is recommended to install Hacker's Keyboard with an APK file, as the Google Play version says it doesn't work with newer versions of Android.

 Emulated hardware platforms

 x86

-Can emulate i386 and x86_64 architecture.
-Besides the CPU (which is also configurable and can emulate a number of Intel CPU models including (as of 3 March 2018) Sandy Bridge, Ivy Bridge, Haswell, Broadwell and Skylake), the following devices are emulated:
+QEMU can emulate the i386 and x86_64 architectures.
+Besides the central processing unit (CPU) (which is also configurable and can emulate a number of Intel CPU models including as of 3 March 2018 Sandy Bridge, Ivy Bridge, Haswell, Broadwell and Skylake), the following devices are emulated: